legesher/legesher-docs/guide/legesher/roadmap.md

 `✅ Opportunity: Tutorial`: Links to the tutorial
 `📢 Opportunity: Talk`: Links to the slides/recording/repo/etc
 `📓 Opportunity: User Testing`: Links to user test notes
 `📹 Opportunity: Video`: Links to the video

 ### Status Labels

 **Color**: Yellow (#E9FF70)
-`Status: Available`: the issue is available for sprint cleaning and delegation
+`Status: Available`: the issue has been through sprint cleaning is available for delegation
-`Status: Accepted`: the issue is accepted into an upcoming sprint
+`Status: Accepted`: the issue has been accepted by development team to be completed in the upcoming sprint
 **Color**: Light Orange (#FFD670)
 `Status: In Progress`: the issue is currently a work in progress
 `Status: On Hold`: the issue has been placed on hold